QuEraComputing/Bloqade.jl/docs/src/registers.md

 Bloqade follows the register interface in [Yao](https://yaoquantum.org).
 It uses register to represent a device and its internal quantum state.
-As for simulators, the most used register types are `ArrayReg` and `SubspaceArrayReg`.
-They both uses a dense array to store the corresponding quantum state, except the later also stores a subspace object.
+As for our Rydberg emulator, the most commonly used register types are `ArrayReg` and `SubspaceArrayReg`.
+They both use a dense array to store the corresponding quantum state.
+The only difference is that `SubspaceArrayReg` also stores a subspace object.

 ## Basic Interfaces

-The `ArrayReg` comes from `Yao`, and `SubspaceArrayReg` is a special register made for simulations in Rydberg blockade subspace.
-You can use `zero_state` to create a register with its internal state to be zero state ``|00...00\ranlge``.
+To create a register with its internal state to be Rydberg ground state ``| 00..00 \rangle``, we can simply use the function [`zero_state`](@ref) by specifying the number of qubits

 ```@repl registers
 using Bloqade
 zero_state(5) # creates a 5-qubit register
 ```

-to create more general product state, you can use `product_state` function
+To create a more general polarized product state, you can use the [`product_state`](@ref) function by inputing its bit-string

 ```@repl registers
 product_state(bit"10011")
 ```
 where `bit"10011` is a special Julia string literal defined for bitstrings.

 ## Operations

-You can perform various operations on registers via standard Yao register interface, this includes applying operators using `apply!`, measure on the interal quantum state using `measure!` or calculate an expectation using `expect`.
+You can perform various operations on registers via standard [Yao](https://yaoquantum.org) register interface.
+This includes applying operators on quantum states by using `apply!`, measuring certain observables on quantum states by using `measure!`, and calculating the expectation value of certain observables by using `expect`.

 ```@docs
 measure